-7) You can install multiple versions of RSLogix 5000 on the same PC.
+7) You can install multiple versions of RSLogix 5000 and/or Studio 5000 on the same PC.

-The nice thing about RSLogix 5000 is, since version 10, you’ve been able to install multiple versions of RSLogix 5000 on the same PC.
+The nice thing about RSLogix 5000 and Studio 5000 is, since version 10, you've been able to install multiple versions of RSLogix 5000 and Studio 5000 on the same PC.

-However, Rockwell does not officially support all those RSLogix 5000 versions on Windows 7, and you may run into issues with older versions.
+However, Rockwell does not officially support RSLogix 5000 versions prior to 19 on Windows 7, so you may run into issues with older versions.

-Note: You can also install one pre-10 version as well, but just one at a time.
+Note: You can also install one pre-10 version as well, but just one at a time per OS.

 I hope you've found these seven things you need to know before using ControlLogix helpful!

-If you’d like to add your own tips to this list, just reply to this post using the “Leave a reply” form at the bottom of this page.
+If you'd like to add your own tips to this list, just reply to this post using the “post a comment or question” link below.

 Sponsor and Advertise: Get your product or service in front of our 70K followers while also supporting independent automation journalism by sponsoring or advertising with us!
 Learn more in our Media Guide here, or contact us using this form or by calling our office at 413-749-4300.